astorDev/nist/dotnet/logging/docs/req-resp.md

 dotnet new web
 ```

-It's important to check logging of every part of an http request e.g. request body, query string, errors, and path parameters.
+It's important to check the logging of every part of an http request e.g. request body, query string, errors, and path parameters.
 So the default `Hello World` endpoint won't do.
 Let's instead create a party with ~blackjack~ query and route parameters:

 ```csharp
 app.MapPost("/parties/{partyId}/guests", (string partyId, [FromQuery] bool? loungeAccess, Guest visitor) => {